ExpediaGroup/shunting-yard/README.md

       namespace: com.company.shuntingyard
       prefix: dev

-### Configuring table transformations

-Circus Train can transform the metadata of replica tables by adding table parameters during the replication.
-Please see [Metadata transformations](https://github.com/HotelsDotCom/circus-train#metadata-transformations) in the Circus Train docs for more detailed instructions.

-#### Sample ct-config.yml with table transformations:

-    transform-options:
-      table-properties:
-        my-custom-property: my-custom-value
-        my-custom-property2: my-custom-value2

 ### Housekeeping

 [Housekeeping](https://github.com/HotelsDotCom/housekeeping) is the process that removes expired and orphaned data on the replica.
 Shunting Yard delegates housekeeping responsibility to Circus Train.
 Similar to Graphite configuration, the Housekeeping configuration can also be directly passed to the internal Circus Train instance using the `--ct-config` argument.
 Refer to the [Circus Train README](https://github.com/HotelsDotCom/circus-train#configuring-housekeeping) for more details.